Supa Strikas: Cool Joe

-Josef "Cool Joe" Garzia is a Brazilian left-wing midfielder who wears the number 7 jersey.
+José "Cool Joe" Garcia is a Brazilian left-wing midfielder who wears the number 7 jersey.
 Known as the "king of crossing" following his excellent crosses, also known for his spins, which helped the team to score many goals.
 He also has a flair for disco music, crediting one record for giving his "groove" during the game.
 Cool Joe also owns a disco club known as Cool Joe's.
 He has five signature spins: "The left spin, the right spin, the backspin, and the topspin" that are unpredictable in the field.
 The fifth spin, the corkscrew, is very different from the rest as it was developed by a table tennis champion, Chill John.
+He is a keen observer.
+He also trusts Twisting Tiger, which is shown when Cool Joe shows Twisting Tiger his secret room of vinyls of different music that he hasn't shown anyone else, and tells Tiger to keep it a secret.
+Cool Joe has a keen preference for the 90s technologies and music, and expresses annoyance when told to pursue more modern technology.
+Though at the end, he is shown to use a mobile phone, he sticks to his older tech in other aspects.

 North Shaw

-Killian "North" Shaw is an Australian player who is a first-choice defender alongside Blok.
+Nathan "North" Shaw is an Australian player who is a first-choice defender alongside Blok and Eagle Eye.
 He wears the number 8 jersey.
 His personality is described as a surfer who owns a beach shop and rides 'gnarly' waves.
-North Shaw sports a blonde afro hairstyle and eyebrows.
+North Shaw has deeply tanned skin, and he sports a blonde afro hairstyle and eyebrows.
 His signature move is 'The Slide,' sliding to retrieve the ball from the opposition's feet.
-He is frenemies with Liquido of FC Hydra.
+He is enemies with Liquido of Hydra FC.
+He can be used as Midfielder.

 Blok

-Jozef "Blok" Rybar is North Shaw's defensive partner who wears the 55 jersey.
+Miroslav "Blok" Rybar is North Shaw's defensive partner who wears the 55 jersey.
 He is from the fictional country of Brislovia, named after Bratislava and Slovakia.
 He is nicknamed "Blok," following his ability to "block" the ball very well.
-He is also a capable striker.
-He is rather terse, which is in stark contrast with his rather talkative teammates.
+He is rather quiet, which is in stark contrast with his rather talkative teammates.
 However, most people cannot understand him when he speaks because he communicates almost exclusively in Brislovian, though he understands English.
-Blok's brother, Miroslav "Attak" Rybar, plays as a striker for FC Technicali.
+Blok's brother, Josef "Attak" Rybar, plays as a striker for FC Technicali.
+Despite the envy Attak felt from Blok getting into Supa Strikas, Blok never held a grudge against his brother, rather, a hesitance when facing his brother who plays for Technicali.
+Toward the end, they are shown to have a repaired sibling relationship.